gpduck/gpduck.github.io/_posts/2011-10-12-configuring-icinga-classic-for-active-directory-authentication-via-iwa.markdown

 ``authorized_for_all_service_commands=CDUCK@CORP.EXAMPLE.COM``<br />
 ``authorized_for_all_host_commands=CDUCK@CORP.EXAMPLE.COM``</span>

-</p><p>You'll want to read the Icinga documentation on the CGI authorization and determine what is appropriate for your environment.</p>
+You'll want to read the Icinga documentation on the CGI authorization and determine what is appropriate for your environment.

-<p>***** Updated 3-24-2012 - The crypto parameter for the ktpass utility should read "RC4-HMAC-NT" as pointed out by reader Stefan.
-Thanks for the correction!</p>
+***** Updated 3-24-2012 - The crypto parameter for the ktpass utility should read "RC4-HMAC-NT" as pointed out by reader Stefan.
+Thanks for the correction!

 [cgiauth]: http://docs.icinga.org/1.5.0/en/cgiauth.html
 [kerbtut]: http://grolmsnet.de/kerbtut/